robprior/shoal/shoal-server/README.md

  - Some values above may need to be adjusted depending on Linux Distro used.

 6. Restart Apache.
+7. Start `monitor.py` script located in `scripts/` folder as a background process.
 7. Visit `http://localhost`